wechaty/wechaty/README.md

 Send, receive friend request, and friend confirmation events.

-When someone send you a friend request, there will be a Wechaty `friend` event fired.
+When someone sends you a friend request, there will be a Wechaty `friend` event fired.

 ```typescript
 wechaty.on('friend', (contact: Contact, request: FriendRequest) => {